hangle/Notecard/documents/Features/terms.md

 <h2>Management File</h2>

 <pre>
-        A script file that is initiated, during a Card Session, by the '*' Button.
+        A script file that is initiated, during a Program Session, by the '*' Button.
         This file is termed the Management File and can be linked to other script files via the 'f' command.
-If an '* end' commands is encounter, the Card Session is terminated.
+If an '* end' commands is encounter, the Program Session is terminated.
 On the otherhand, a second activation of the '*' Button returns the session to the CardSet from which the '*' Button was first activated.